Discover more from We Are In Beta Newsletter

 One lever you can pull is pupil premium funding.

-On the 31st December schools have to submit their pupil premium spending plans to the DfE.
+On the 31st December schools have to publish their pupil premium spending plans.

 So to help you learn what strategies they employed to increase the life chances of their students, we’ve been researching successful schools, downloading their spending plans and analysing how they’ve been written.